cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 cozy dev:light-update
 ```

-You can go to `http://localhost:9104/` see your Cozy running.
+You can go to `http://localhost:9104/` to see your Cozy running.
 You can also use
 it but beware!
 The Cozy running in your virtual machine is in development mode,
 meaning that most of the security measures are disabled.
 Only use it for
 testing purpose!

-We explain in details how the Cozy Manager works in dedicate cookbook.
+We explain in details how the Cozy Manager works in the dedicated cookbook.

 You are now ready to [write your first application](/hack/getting-started/first-app.html), We hope it wasn't too long!